auth0-blog/angular-auth0-aside/angular-auth0-aside.markdown

 1. Under your account name in the upper right corner of your [**Auth0 Dashboard**](https://manage.auth0.com/#/), choose **Account Settings** from the dropdown, then select the [**Advanced**](https://manage.auth0.com/#/account/advanced) tab.
 Scroll down to the **Settings** section and turn on the toggle for **Enable APIs Section**.
 Now you will have a link to manage [APIs](https://manage.auth0.com/#/apis) in your dashboard left sidebar navigation.
 2. Go to [**APIs**](https://manage.auth0.com/#/apis) in your dashboard and click on the "Create API" button.
 Enter a name for the API.
 Set the **Identifier** to your API endpoint URL.
 In this example, this is `http://localhost:3001/api/`.
 The **Signing Algorithm** should be `RS256`.
+3. Once your API is created, navigate to the **Non-Interactive Clients** tab and flip the switch on the client you created above.
+This will ensure that your front-end client can access the backend API.
-3. You can consult the Node.js example under the **Quick Start** tab in your new API's settings.
+4. You can consult the Node.js example under the **Quick Start** tab in your new API's settings.
 We'll implement our Node API in this fashion, using [Express](https://expressjs.com/), [express-jwt](https://github.com/auth0/express-jwt), and [jwks-rsa](https://github.com/auth0/node-jwks-rsa).

 We're now ready to implement Auth0 authentication on both our Angular client and Node backend API.